When it comes to life insurance, there are three distinct roles that come into play:

 Maintaining life insurance policy ownership also means you have the responsibility to occasionally review the policy to ensure it is up-to-date and still structured to be of most benefit to you and the beneficiaries.

 What does it mean to be a policyowner of life insurance?

-- The right to determine how the beneficiaries receive the death benefit proceeds
+- You have the right to determine how the beneficiaries receive the death benefit proceeds.

-- The right to surrender or cancel the policy
+- You have the right to surrender or cancel the policy.

 Here are four common life events in which it is recommended to review your life insurance policy: